drakkan/sftpgo/README.md

 - Performance analysis using built-in [profiler](./docs/profiling.md).
 - Configuration format is at your choice: JSON, TOML, YAML, HCL, envfile are supported.
 - Log files are accurate and they are saved in the easily parsable JSON format ([more information](./docs/logs.md)).
+- SFTPGo supports a [plugin system](./docs/plugins.md) and therefore can be extended using external plugins.

 ## Platforms